 Once you let go of informal and ad-hoc communication channels, you need to be a bit more disciplined about replacing them with regular communications.

-At Articulate, we start the week with a round of ‘standup meetings’ and, in my case, 1-1s with key members of my team.
+At Articulate, we start the week with a round of ‘standup meetings’ and, in my case, 1-1s with key team members.
 My Monday morning looks like this:

 - Sales meeting